perbu/pamphlet/03-enums-and-pattern-matching.md

 }
 ```

 One type, four variants, each with different shapes.
-Try that with Go's `iota`.
+Quite powerful.

-This is called an *algebraic data type* (specifically, a *sum type*).
+This is called an _algebraic data type_ (specifically, a _sum type_).
 If you've used TypeScript's discriminated unions, it's the same idea but with compiler enforcement.

 ### Why This Matters